Simple Ways to Reduce Stress Naturally

 Choose stress-relieving nutrients

-Different kinds of foods affect your body and your stress response in different ways.
-The trick to managing stress with nutrition is to choose foods that are calming, nourishing and soothing over those that will give you a jolt or make your blood sugar sore.
+Different foods affect your body and your stress response in different ways.
+The trick to managing stress with nutrition is choosing foods that are calming, nourishing and soothing over those that will give you a jolt or make your blood sugar sore.
 Three simple nutrients to start with are vitamin B6, potassium, and magnesium.

 Potassium and magnesium help relax muscles that tend to get tense when you feel frazzled.
 You can get potassium from whole grains, potatoes, and bananas, while spinach, nuts, beans, and chocolate are good sources of magnesium.
 (If you opt for chocolate, don’t overdo it; sugar counteracts the relaxing qualities of magnesium.)